radio-astro-tools/spectral-cube/docs/accessing.rst

 Note that accessing the filled data should still be efficient because the data are loaded and filled only once you access the actual data values, so this should still be efficient for large datasets.

-In both the case of the unmasked and filled data, the efficiency breaks down if you try and access all the data values, for example by doing ``cube.data_filled.sum()``.
-In such cases, it is more efficient to iterate over smaller parts of the data (such as slices) rather than access all the data in one go.

 Flattened data
 --------------